FOR IMMEDIATE RELEASE

 Contact: Andrew Rosenberg (firstname.lastname@example.org), (202) 247-6301

 Recently, the House passed legislation to delay the Section 202(b) of the Bipartisan Budget Act of 2013, and the Senate included the provision in proposed legislation.
 Owing to its deleterious effect on beneficiaries, Congress has, in fact, delayed the implementation of the provision several times from 2014 to 2017.
-However, time had run out on the latest extension.
-The MARC Coalition welcomes the inclusion in the new law of this bi-partisan, bicameral solution permanently repealing the mistaken policy.
+However, time has run out on the latest extension, and the MARC Coalition welcomes the inclusion in the CR of this bi-partisan, bicameral solution permanently repealing the mistaken policy.

 Additional background on this issue is available here.

 When a beneficiary is injured and another party is supposed to cover their healthcare expenses – such as in a workers compensation claim – Medicare’s legal responsibility to pay is “secondary.”
 Unfortunately, the current Medicare Secondary Payer (MSP) policy is convoluted and confusing, creating problems and inefficiencies for beneficiaries, settling parties and taxpayers alike.
 That’s why MARC exists: to support commonsense reforms to fix this broken system.
 MARC’s membership represents virtually every sector of the MSP regulated community including attorneys, brokers, insureds, insurers, trade associations, self-insureds and third-party administrators.
 For more information on MARC, please visit www.MARCcoalition.com.